-Arizona’s annual premiums for homeowners insurance are on the low side — on average $765 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Arizona’s average annual premiums for homeowners insurance are just below the national average — $810 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 The weather in the Grand Canyon State is as beautiful as it is unpredictable.
 One minute, there’s not a cloud in the big desert sky, and the next, you’re experiencing what locals call “monsoon season.”
 Add in sporadic, but costly hail storms, dangerous flash floods, wildfires fueled by scorching temps, and the occasional tornado, and researching insurance options can feel downright overwhelming.
 Whether you’re a native or a newcomer, finding the best homeowners insurance in Arizona should be easy and — dare we say it — affordable.

 Good news: The average homeowners insurance premium in Arizona ($810) is considerably cheaper than the national average ($1,173).
 You can compare rates for your area using the quote tool above.

 How We Found the Best Homeowners Insurance in Arizona

 We modeled the approach after our review on nationwide homeowners insurance companies.
 First, we determined the largest home insurance companies in Arizona, then we took a look at their available discounts, add-on coverage opportunities, financial fitness, and how well they handled claims.
 We called them up, corresponded with agents via email, and requested more than a few online quotes.
 Here’s how they stack up.

 Arizona Homeowners Insurance Reviews